AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 contains more than N dots).
 Child subprograms, generic subprograms subprogram instantiations and package bodies are not flagged.

-This rule has the following (mandatory) parameter for the ``+R`` option:
+This rule has the following (mandatory) parameter for the ``+R`` option and for LKQL rule options files:

-*N*
+*N [int]*
    Positive integer specifying the maximal number of ancestors when the unit is not flagged.

 .. rubric:: Example